-The development of any of our properties, and specifically the Nyngan Scandium Project, will require numerous local and national government approvals and environmental permits.
+The development of any of our mining properties or CMR projects will require numerous local and national government approvals and environmental permits.
 For further information about governmental approvals and permitting requirements, please refer to "Item 1A.
-Risk Factors".
+Risk Factors" and Nyngan Scandium Project - Environmental Permitting/Development Consent/Mining Lease below for additional information.